-Honestly, you don’t know.
-The airbag compartment is sealed, which means it is impossible to know if you have airbags and what kind of condition they are in.
-However, if you have a used car, here are some tips that can help you identify a potential problem.
+Honestly, you really can’t know if your airbags are safe.
+The airbag compartment is sealed, which means it is impossible to know if you even have airbags or what kind of condition they are in.
+However, here are some tips that can help you identify a potential problem.

 - If own a used car, order a vehicle history report from CARFAX or AutoCheck.
 The report will tell you if your car has been in any previous accidents, has been declared a loss, been issued a salvage title, or has been rebuilt.
-It can tell you if the vehicle has had any previous airbag deployments.
+Look to see if the vehicle has had any previous airbag deployments.